Turmeric: A Spice More Valuable Than Gold

 Turmeric in the News and Blogosphere:

 Many blog postings and news articles discuss turmeric and health benefits.
 These articles are easier to read but they are primarily reinterpretations of actual studies and therefore should not be taken as facts.
 We list a few below.
-Kris Gunnars, a medical student at the University of Iceland and CEO of Authority Nutrition, “a website that helps people make informed decisions about their health based on the best scientific evidence available”, wrote an article titled “10 Proven Health Benefits of Turmeric and Curcumin”.
+Maine News Only talks about 14 possible benefits of turmeric.
 Dr. Andrew Weil, the Founder and Director of the Arizona Center for Integrative Medicine, had an article published in the Huffington Post titled “Turmeric Health Benefits: Have a Happy New Year With Turmeric”